TornaxO7/shady/shady-toy/README.md

 # Shader examples

-You can find some shaders in the [shader-examples] directory if you want to try some shaders out.
+You can find some shaders in the [shader-examples/] directory if you want to try some shaders out.
 Just provide the path to the file if you start `shady-toy` (but **_without_** the argument `--template`, otherwise you'll overwrite those files).

 Obviously, credits are going to the original authors of those shaders.
 Source of those shaders are added at the top of the files.